 Sec.
 8-3-11 Assault against a Household Member; Aggravated Assault against a Household Member

-- A. Assault against a household member consists of: - 1. an attempt to commit a battery against a household member; or - 2. any unlawful act, threat or menacing conduct that causes a household member to reasonably believe that he is in danger of receiving an immediate battery.
+A. Assault against a household member consists of:

+1. an attempt to commit a battery against a household member; or member to reasonably believe that he is in danger of receiving an immediate battery.